Diana-MND1996/microsimulation-cerebralpalsy/README.md

 v.Trt <- c("No Treatment", "Standard treatment", "Complementary therapies", "Alternative therapies")

 # Note: For coding efficiency, "Complementary therapies" and "Alternative therapies" are shorthand labels.
-# Both represent combinations with the standard treatment, and their associated costs include it.
+# Both actually represent combinations with the standard treatment, and their associated costs include it.
 # Full labels would be: "Complementary therapies + standard treatment" and "Alternative therapies + standard treatment".

 # Transition probabilities (per cycle ajusted to GMFCS level)